MainakMallick/ManiSkill/README.md

 - Training framework: PyTorch + Diffusers

 **Training Config:**
-- Total iterations: 30,000
+- Total iterations: 30,000 (could have gone with 1000,000 iterations but got stuck due to time constrait)
 - Batch size: 256
 - Learning rate: 1e-4 (AdamW)
 - max_episode_steps 100
-- demos - 451
+- Demos - 451
-- Scheduler: Cosine with linear warmup (500 steps)
 - VRAM Usage: ~9.8GB (NVIDIA L40S)
-- Training time: ~14 hours for full training on Push-T
+- Warmup steps - 500

 **Outcomes:**
-- Final success rate on Push-T (standard eval): 84.3%
-- Experimented with prediction horizon and acting horizon combinations -
+- Experimented with prediction horizon and acting horizon combinations-
--
+- Act_horizon, pred_horizon(1): 8,16
-- Observed improved performance with higher `act_horizon`
+  Act_horizon, pred_horizon(2): 6,12
+  Act_horizon, pred_horizon(3): 10, 18
+- Highest success rate on Push-T: 30.4% on 8,16 combination
+- Observed near to no performance improvement dufference when the action horizon is modified, but for prediction horizon I abserved maximum succes rate in 8,16 combination and dipped in both ways.
-- Trained models saved in `/home/hice1/mmallick7/scratch/maniskill/ManiSkill/scripts/data_generation/runs/diffusion_policy-PushT-v1-rgb-451_motionplanning_demos-1/checkpoints/best_eval_success_at_end.pt`
+- Trained models saved in `/ManiSkill/scripts/data_generation/runs/diffusion_policy-PushT-v1-rgb-451_motionplanning_demos-1/checkpoints/best_eval_success_at_end.pt`

 **Challenges and Comments:**
-- Stabilization required tuning batch size and warmup steps
+- Stabilization required tuning batch size and warmup steps.
-- As per the issue provided here there should be 700 episodes but I could found only 451 in total
+- As per the issue provided [here](https://github.com/haosulab/ManiSkill/issues/882) there should be 700 episodes but I could found only 451 in total.
-- Faced challenging situation because in the h5 file dense reward was initially not getting genrated
+- Faced challenging situation while cresting the rgbd.h5 file in the h5 file dense reward was initially not getting genrated, so there was no improvement, there was a just a success failure boolean.
+Fixed it by explicitly passing reward mode as dense while generating the data.
-- Minor bug in reward_mode settings in `make_eval_envs`, fixed by explicitly passing reward_mode='sparse'

 **Results and Plots:**
 Below are snapshots of training metrics visualized using Weights & Biases:

 | Chart 1 | Chart 2 | Chart 3 |